AhoyISki/duat/README.md

 )
 ```

+The 2 arguments

 ### Roadmap

-These are the goals that have been acomplished or are on their way:
+These are the goals that have been acomplished or are on their
+way:

-* [x] Implement basic visual functionality (printing, scrolling, etc);
+* [x] Implement basic visual functionality (printing, scrolling,
+  etc);
 * [x] Implement wrapping;
 * [x] Implement editing;
 * [x] Create a kak mode;